Final report for FW20-362

 Managing swine intestinal parasites continues to be an obstacle for pig farmers seeking to certify their pork as Organic.
-Since Ivermectin was removed from the National List of Allowed and Prohibited Substances in 2016, there is a lack of organically-approved veterinary options for control, as well as a lack of best management practices for control in organic pork production systems for the various regions of the United States (Percy, 2019).
-Alluvial Farms is aware of current research work being done through a collaboration of the University of Minnesota, Kutztown University and Rodale Institute.
-This multiyear study, funded by the US Department of Agriculture National Institute of Food and Agriculture program (USDA NIFA) for 2018-2020, will explore manure and pasture management strategies that would control swine parasites by reducing parasite contamination and transmission in organic pig production (Yuzhi, Hernandez, Carr, 2019).
+Since Ivermectin was removed from the National List of Allowed and Prohibited Substances in 2016, there is a lack of organically-approved veterinary options for control, as well as a lack of information on best management practices for control in organic pork production systems for the various regions of the United States (Percy, 2019).
+Alluvial Farms based our project on research work being done concurrent with our project through a collaboration of the University of Minnesota, Kutztown University and Rodale Institute.
+This multiyear national study was funded by the US Department of Agriculture National Institute of Food and Agriculture program (USDA NIFA) for 2018-2020.
+It explored manure and pasture management strategies that would control swine parasites by reducing parasite contamination and transmission in organic pig production (Yuzhi, Hernandez, Carr, 2019).

-In the three-year research project proposed here, Alluvial Farms will follow some of the protocols of this larger national study to evaluate parasite pressures on our own farm where we produce certified organic small grains and other crops, and transitioning to Organic pork.
-We will establish a protocol and a practice for on-farm parasite monitoring, and collect a year's worth of information about baseline parasite presence on farm.
-We will then teach ourselves to measure parasite presence in soil and bedding, following protocols from our mentors at Rodale.
-We will use this technique to determine effectiveness of thermophilic bedding and manure composting for eliminating swine parasites.
-We will also determine additional interventions we could test for effectiveness at managing swine parasites on organic farms, such as the Rodale experiment test of biofumigation of pastures with brassica crops.
+In the three-year research project we have just concluded, Alluvial Farms followed some of the same protocols of this larger national study to evaluate parasite pressures on our own farm.
+We have been in business for eight seasons and on our own 45 acre farm for five.
+Over our five years here we have produced certified organic small grains and other crops, experimented with certifying our pork as Organic, and finally settled on certifying our pork as Animal Welfare Approved, by A Greener World.
+We established a protocol and a practice for on-farm parasite monitoring, and collected a year's worth of information about baseline parasite presence on farm.
+We will then taught ourselves to measure parasite presence in soil and bedding, following protocols from our mentors at Rodale.
+We used this technique to determine effectiveness of thermophilic composting of bedding and manure for eliminating swine parasites.
+We also determined additional interventions we could test for effectiveness at managing swine parasites on organic farms, such as the Rodale experiment test of biofumigation of pastures with brassica crops.

-- Evaluate parasite prevalence on our transitional organic pig farm in Western Washington, with special focus on the presence of three common parasites: Oesophagostomum spp. “nodular worms,” Ascaris suum “large intestinal roundworm,” and Trichuris suis “swine whipworm.”
+- Evaluate parasite prevalence on our Animal Welfare Approved, eleven sow and one board pig farm in Western Washington, with special focus on the presence of three common parasites: Oesophagostomum spp. “nodular worms,” Ascaris suum “large intestinal roundworm,” and Trichuris suis “swine whipworm.”

 - Establish thermophilic composting facility on-farm.